microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL (Node).md

         "electron": "^1.4.0",
         "npm-run-all": "^3.1.0",
         "typescript": "^2.0.3"
+      },
+      ...
     }
-    }
     ```

     This brings a number of important dependencies into the application.
-Everything under the `dependencies` property is associated with the [Angular](https://angular.io/) framework and related TypeScript definitions.
+Everything under the *dependencies* property is associated with the [Angular](https://angular.io/) framework and related TypeScript definitions.
 Angular is a client framework that simplifies JavaScript applications.
 It provides functionality for implementing user interfaces and also for calling Web services.
-The `devDependencies` property defines some components that will help us build our application.
+The *devDependencies* property defines other components used by the application.

-    You will be using [TypeScript](https://www.typescriptlang.org/) to code the application.
+    > You will be using [TypeScript](https://www.typescriptlang.org/) to code the application.
 TypeScript is a superset of JavaScript, so the code should look familiar to you.
 You will use some TypeScript-specific features, such as [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).
 (While this is not an absolute requirement, it does simplify the Angular code a bit.)

-1. Replace the `scripts` property in the `package.json` file with the following `scripts` property:
+1. Replace the *scripts* property in **package.json** with the following *scripts* property.
+Then save your changes to **package.json**.

     ```javascript
     {